The holidays can be a joyful but chaotic time, and all the preparations, festivities and travel can lead to safety oversights in your home.

 - When hanging decorations always use a ladder or stepladder—never a chair, table or other unstable surface.

 - Put the tree in a sturdy stand to avoid falls if bumped by a child or pet.

 - Replace any worn light strings with broken cords or loose bulb connections.

 - Never place anything flammable in or around lights, candles or a fireplace.

 Lights, Fire, Safety

-- Blow out candles when you leave the room
+- Don’t leave lit candles unattended.
+Blow them out before you leave the room.

 Protecting Your Pets

-Don’t forget about furry loved ones during the holidays!
-They can get into quite a bit of mischief when you’re not paying attention.
-Tearing trash bags apart, climbing the Christmas trees, and tearing through your decorations are some of the ways your pets can drive you crazy.
-But the more serious thing to be aware of are your pets chewing on wires or consuming harmful plants.
-Many plants that are prevalent during the holidays can be poisonous to your pets.
+Don’t forget about furry loved ones who can get into mischief during the holidays, such as climbing the Christmas tree and tearing through decorations.
+But more serious is your pet chewing on wires or consuming harmful plants.
+Many holiday plants can be poisonous to your pet.

 - Holly and mistletoe